Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Jets stats and trends

-- New York is 6-3 against the spread and 4-5 overall when the team records more than 17.4 points.
+- New York is 6-3 against the spread and 4-5 overall when the team puts up more than 17.4 points.

-- The Jets have turned the ball over 27 times, three fewer times than the Bills have forced turnovers (30).
+- This year the Jets have 27 turnovers, three fewer than the Bills have takeaways (30).

 Home and road insights

+- The Bills are unbeaten ATS (1-0) as 16-point favorites or more at home.

-- This season, in eight home games, Buffalo has gone over the total three times.
+- In eight games at home this season, Buffalo has hit the over three times.

-- New York is 1-6 overall, with two wins against the spread, on the road.
+- On the road, New York has two wins against the spread and is 1-6 overall.

-- This year, in four of seven away games New York has gone over the total.
+- New York has hit the over in four of seven away games this season.

 Powered by Data Skrive.